ericjohannesson/apt-repo/README.md

 # apt-repo

-My apt-repository, containing various pre-compiled debian-packages, built with [reprepro](https://github.com/ionos-cloud/reprepro).
+My apt-repository, containing various pre-compiled debian-packages.

 ## How to add this repository